ansibleguy/sw_zabbix/README.md

 # Ansible Role - Zabbix deployment
-Ansible Role to setup and manage Zabbix Servers, Proxies and Agents.
+Ansible Role to deploy Zabbix Server/Proxy/Agent components on a linux server.

 This roles target is it to **configure the Zabbix components foundational**.